-- Be considerate of others in the library.
-"Silence is golden" for those who are reading and studying. - The librarian is in charge. - Develop an appreciation for books and more importantly, develop a respect for them as valuable properties of our school. - Follow policies and procedures when using the library computers, including the Internet policy.
+- Be considerate of others in the library Maintain a quiet atmosphere for those who are reading and studying. - The librarian is in charge. - Develop an appreciation for books and develop a respect for them as valuable properties of our school. - Follow policies and procedures when using the library computers, including the Internet policy.

-In the school generally (the three B's):
+All HCS cougars, always (the three B's):